San Jose California, USA Travel Guide

 A beautifully restored historic venue, home to Opera San Jose and Symphony Silicon Valley.

-A contemporary Latino arts organization which has visual, performing, and literary art.
+A modern Latino arts organization that has visual, performing, and literary art.

 Explore San Jose's past through its preserved sites and architecture, uncovering stories from its earliest days to its industrial growth.